kaiachain/kaia-docs/docs/references/sdk/caver-js/api/caver.utils.md

 caver.utils.toChecksumAddress(address)
 ```

-Converts an upper or lowercase Kaia address to a checksum address.
+Converts an upper or lowercase kaia address to a checksum address.

 **Parameters**